Whitworth Young Contemporaries is our programme developed by and for young people, aged 11-24.

 Every Thursday from 6-8pm To get involved email firstname.lastname@example.org

-Whitworth Young Contemporaries have two £500 opportunities to support creative projects that make a difference in your community.
+WYC Activates are commissioned by Whitworth Young Contemporaries to support young people develop creative projects that make a difference in their communities.

 The following events are part of WYC Activates and the Joy For Ever event series.

 The Student House Stories

 Saturday 1 June, 12-4pm